narroarrow/SOEN390/README.md

 17. All methods should be no more than 100 lines long for clarity.
 If ever it is exceeded, find a way to break the methods down into smaller pieces.

-18. Use single quotes (‘ ‘) when assigning a value to a string instead of double quotes (“ “) **PROJECT IS FOR SURE LITTERED WITH THIS**
+18. Use single quotes (‘ ‘) when assigning a value to a string instead of double quotes (“ “) with the exception of strings that are used for database queries. **PROJECT IS FOR SURE LITTERED WITH THIS**

 18. Use dot notation when accessing an object's value.